 Motorcycles and cars are available for hire from many Mae Sot outlets.

 Minmahaw School is a boarding school based in the town of Mae Sot, Thailand, 500 km NW from Bangkok on the Thai/Myanmar border.
-The school offers intensive English immersion programs for disadvantaged Burmese students aged between 17 and 23 years old that have demonstrated an outstanding commitment to their studies and leadership.
+The school offers intensive English immersion programs for underprivileged Myanmar students aged between 17 and 23 years old that have demonstrated an outstanding commitment to their studies and leadership.
 The students do not pay for their accommodation or tuition.